2014 – 2015

 The Office of Residence Life and Housing Services is responsible for creating and maintaining an environment in each housing facility that encourages academic, social, and emotional growth.
 Each facility is staffed with trained personnel who are available 24 hours a day to provide services, assistance, and a variety of information.
 All resident students are encouraged to read The Guide to Residential Living, which contains valuable information on all services, policies, and responsibilities pertaining to all housing facilities.
 The Office of Residence Life and Housing Services is located in 202 Lawrence Center, 610-436-3307.

 Housing Assignments.
 The Office of Residence Life and Housing Services makes the housing assignments for all students living in all University-owned housing.
-University Student Housing handles assignments for all four affiliated-housing communities.
+University Student Housing handles assignments for all six affiliated-housing communities.
 All assignments are made without discrimination.
 Only individuals of the same gender will be assigned as roommates, suite mates, or in the same apartment unit.
 Each room has basic furnishings for comfortable living, and the students may make them more homelike with their own accessory additions.
 During orientation, students are informed about the services and equipment furnished by the University and those necessities that they must supply for themselves.
 Lounge and recreation areas, television, and a variety of other facilities and conveniences provide a pleasant setting for student life in each residence hall.
 Services are also available in a central location in the apartment communities.

 Transfer Students: Transfer students are admitted both as resident students and as commuting students.
 Those transfer students who desire on-campus housing should indicate this at the time they apply for admission to the University.